mozilla-conduit/conduit-docs/lando-pushlog.rst

    the transaction is committed to Mercurial.
 Although, this is an implementation detail.

-   There is no guarantee of strict ordering between dates. i.e. the ``date`` of push ID ``N + 1`` could be less than the ``date`` of push ID ``N``.
+   There is no guarantee of strict ordering between dates, i.e. the ``date`` of push ID ``N + 1`` could be less than the ``date`` of push ID ``N``.
 Such is how clocks work.

-user
+``user``
    The string username that performed the push.

 .. _commit_objects: